 So if you want to recapture your inner child and be captivated by play again simply follow the steps I successfully took which will help you to lose your inhibitions.

 Step One – Imagine The Most Realistic Scenario and Prepare

 What do you think would happen if you danced badly?
 Really?
 Honestly assess the most realistic outcome and then if you feel you need to prepare more, do!
 If you really think you’ll be ostracized and feel humiliated for being a bad dancer look at the dancers who have style – what makes them stand out as good dancers?
-Imitate them and/or practise at home before you take the leap onto the club dance floor.
+Imitate them and/or practice at home before you take the leap onto the club dance floor.

 NB: If you really think your friends would ostracize you, you may want to evaluate your friendships.

 Step Two – Jump Into The Deep End